Arundel Circular walk

 There is a wide range of refreshment places in Arundel, where every other establishment in the town centre seems to be a hotel, pub, tearoom or café of some description.
 An old stand-by (the Tudor Rose) is now the Motte & Bailey Café (01903-883813; open to 5pm); some others in the High Street are Cockburn's Tea Rooms (01903-884438; open to 4pm), Ye Olde Tea Rooms (01903-882136) and the good-value Moathouse Café (01903-883297; open to at least 5.30pm); with Belinda's Tea Rooms (01903-882977; open to 5pm) a short distance along Tarrant Street.
 On the ten-minute walk to the station you also pass the White Hart pub (01903-884422).

 The Black Rabbit pub and the café at Swanbourne Lodge are both well-placed for a mid-afternoon break on the Main Walk, and there is also a café serving visitors to the Wetland Centre.

 If you have had an early lunch on the Alternative Walk you could stop for tea at the Amberley Village Tea Room (01798-839196; open to 5.10pm but closed Wed) or the Black Horse pub (01798-831183), which incorporates a seasonal Garden Room Café serving afternoon tea.
-Closer to Amberley station, refreshments are available at the Riverside Café & Restaurant (01798-831066; open to 5pm Sun–Wed, 9pm Thu–Sat) as well as the Bridge Inn (see Lunch above).
+Closer to Amberley station, refreshments are available on the terrace gardens at Riverside South Downs (01798-831066; Apr–Sep open daily to 5pm; Oct–Mar to 4pm Tue–Fri, 5pm Sat–Sun, closed Mon) as well as the Bridge Inn (see Lunch above).

 After the walk, we would love to get your feedback